 About the Air Force Distance Learning Program

-Additionally, we offer graduate degrees, certificate programs and noncredit courses for both enlisted and commissioned airmen.
+Additionally, we offer graduate degrees and undergraduate/graduate certificate programs.
 We are also a General Education Mobile (GEM) partner with the Community College of the Air Force (CCAF), which allows learners to complete all five general education courses towards their CCAF Associate in Applied Science degree.